-How do you use it to reduce stress, help deal with anxiety and/or depression, increase focus, or any of the myriad of reasons that bring people to meditation?
+How do you use it to reduce stress, help deal with feelings of anxiety and depression, increase focus, reduce extreme emotions, or any of the myriad of reasons that bring people to meditation?

-Meditating is a formal practice that allows you to develop the skill of observing your compulsive mind and non-stop mental noise without getting caught up in it.
+Meditating can help.
+We define it as a dedicated exercise that allows you to develop the skill of observing your compulsive mind and non-stop mental activity without getting caught up in it.
 It's only half of the equation, though.
-The problem is most people approach meditating like a chore or another item on their "to-do list," and they never think about the other half of the equation: mindfulness (being mindful while not meditating).
+The problem is most people approach meditating like a chore or another item on their "to-do list," and they never consider the other half of the equation: being mindful when they aren't meditating.

-And that half is the answer to your question!
+And that is the answer to your question!

-You want to move from the first state to the second state, and mindfulness helps you do that.
+You want to move from the first state to the second state, and being mindful helps you do that.

 Which brings us to the how part of your question...how do you get to that second state (or, as you phrased it, the "next level")?